rahuln2025/RBF_interpolation/README.md

 [Checkout the interactive plots](https://rahuln2025.github.io/RBF_interpolation/)

 *This project was my solution to a programming task with a timeline of 1 week for an application to a student-job in ASML Berlin.
-I modified my solution (which used TensorFlow for GPU computations) and added the dash-app later.*
+I modified my solution (which used TensorFlow for GPU computations) and added the dash-app later.
+Check out my [presentation](ASML_Task_RBFInterpolation.pdf) explaining RBF-Interpolation in short, with some analysis on the interpolation quality.*

 ## Description